Marianna3011/ChoirKids_SWSN/Final_report_simplified.md

 The 100-dimensional node features also play a crucial role.
 These features, derived from product metadata, provide baseline semantic information independent of graph structure.
 For cold-start nodes, the model learns to rely more heavily on these features while using limited graph information opportunistically when available.

 Some cold-start nodes also benefit from connecting to high-degree hubs.
 If a new product's few early co-purchases happen to be with popular, well-characterized items, the model can make reasonable inferences through those connections.
-This explains variance in cold-start performance—not all low-degree nodes are equally challenging.
+This explains variance in cold-start performance - not all low-degree nodes are equally challenging.

 ### Domain Transfer Insights

 Comparing our results to LiGNN's social network setting reveals important domain differences.
-Product co-purchasing graphs have distinct characteristics: (1) sparser connectivity—products often occupy narrow niches, (2) more homophilous structure—co-purchased items tend to be in similar categories, making direct neighbors highly informative when they exist, and (3) richer individual features—product metadata encodes substantial information compared to typical social network profile features.
+Product co-purchasing graphs have distinct characteristics: (1) sparser connectivity - products often occupy narrow niches, (2) more homophilous structure - co-purchased items tend to be in similar categories, making direct neighbors highly informative when they exist, and (3) richer individual features - product metadata encodes substantial information compared to typical social network profile features.

 The 14% cold-start gap suggests this problem is more severe in product graphs than social networks.
 Social networks often have denser connectivity (friend-of-friend relationships create many paths) and more opportunities for graph densification based on homophily.
 Product graphs lack these properties, making cold-start more challenging.